Tenerife airport disaster: Legacy

 As a consequence of the accident, sweeping changes were made to international airline regulations and to aircraft.
 Aviation authorities around the world introduced requirements for standard phrases and a greater emphasis on English as a common working language.

 Air traffic instruction must not be acknowledged solely with a colloquial phrase such as "OK" or even "Roger" (which simply means the last transmission was received), but with a readback of the key parts of the instruction, to show mutual understanding.
 The word "takeoff" is now spoken only when the actual takeoff clearance is given, or when canceling that same clearance (i.e., "cleared for takeoff" or "cancel takeoff clearance").
 Until that point, aircrew and controllers should use the word "departure" in its place (e.g., "ready for departure").
-Additionally, an ATC clearance given to an aircraft already lined-up on the runway must be prefixed with the instruction "hold position".
+Additionally, an ATC clearance given to an aircraft already lined up on the runway must be prefixed with the instruction "hold position".

 Cockpit procedures were also changed after the accident.
 Hierarchical relations among crew members were played down, and greater emphasis was placed on team decision-making by mutual agreement.
 Less experienced flight crew members were encouraged to challenge their captains when they believed something to be incorrect, and captains were instructed to listen to their crew and evaluate all decisions in light of crew concerns.
 This course of action was later expanded into what is known today as crew resource management (CRM), which states that all pilots, no matter how experienced they are, are allowed to contradict each other.
-This was a problem in the crash when the Flight Engineer asked if they were not clear, but Jacob Veldhuyzen van Zanten (the captain of the KLM, with over 11,000 hours flown) said that they were obviously clear and the Flight Engineer decided that it was best not to contradict the captain.
 CRM training has been mandatory for all airline pilots since 2006.

 In 1978, a second airport was opened on the island of Tenerife, the new Tenerife South Airport (TFS), which now serves the majority of international tourist flights.
 Los Rodeos, renamed Tenerife North Airport (TFN), was then used only for domestic and inter-island flights until 2002, when a new terminal was opened and Tenerife North began to carry international traffic again.

 The Spanish government installed a ground radar system at Tenerife North Airport following the accident.